Technical

 7. Transaction Handling and POS/Billing Systems

 Retail, hospitality, and subscription environments demand error-free billing actions.
 Reps must manage refunds, credits, invoicing, or POS entries without delays.
-Clean execution builds trust and prevents repeat contacts tied to billing concerns, a key trend in recent examples of hard skills for customer service.
+Clean execution builds trust and prevents repeat contacts tied to billing concerns.

 8. Compliance, Security, and Privacy Awareness